JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/05-Defining-Functions/ReadMe.md

 ## Unification

+### An Overview and How Type-Level Functions "Compute"

 Recall that the type checker / type constraint solver "computes" type-level expressions by figuring out what type something is.
 Thus, the above analogy is helpful for understanding type-level programming, but it is incomplete without an explanation on how types "unify".
 In short, **unification** is the way by which the compiler infers or figures out some type.
 For our context, it is how the type checker computes the "type-level output" of a type-level function.
 It does this by unifying the undefined types in a type class' definition with a concrete type's instance of that type class.

 Let's review something first.
 In a type class definition and its instance, we have terms to refer to specific parts of it: